illinoistech-itm/jhajek/itmt-430/reports/sprint-02/rubric.md

 ### Project Manager

 Will gather the contributed portions into a single narrative (be careful just copying and pasting) -- see the template.md for a standard template.
-They will give the presentation overall, as well as gather what the atomic goals for the next semester will be based on the input gathered in this first sprint.
+They will give the presentation overall, as well as gather what the atomic goals for the next sprint will be based on the input gathered in this first sprint.

 ## Deliverable